JapanYoshi/Orelega/README.md

 To export to a font file, open the project and navigate to File > Generate.
 Then on the dialog box, choose your file name, save location, and format, then press Generate again.

 # TODO
-* kerning is incomplete (f + diacritics exceptions)
+* kerning may be imperfect
-* regular weight has not started
+* regular weight has been drawn, but not started